ONE LIBERTY PROPERTIES, INC.

 Size of the Board

-Pursuant to the Company’s Restated Articles of Incorporation, the Board will consist of between 3 and 11 directors, as determined by the Board.
-The Board has decided that the number of directors should be eleven.
-The Board believes that eleven directors is an appropriate size based on the Company’s present circumstances.
-The Board will periodically review the size of the Board, and determine the size that is most effective in relation to the Company’s operations.
+Pursuant to the Organizational Documents, the Board will consist of three directors, subject to increase or decrease as determined by the Board.
+The Board will periodically review the size of the Board and determine the size that is most effective in relation to the Company's operations.

 Independence of the Board